AArnott/Nerdbank.MessagePack/docfx/docs/unions.md

 The `Animal` class only knows about `Horse` as a subtype and designates `2` as the alias for that subtype.
 `Animal` has no designation for `QuarterHorse` or `Thoroughbred`.
 As such, serializing your `Farm` would drop any details about horse breeds and deserializing would produce `Horse` objects, not `QuarterHorse` or `Thoroughbred`.
-To fix this, you would need to add `KnownSubTypeAttribute` to the `Animal` class for `QuarterHorse` and `Thoroughbred` that assigns type aliases for each of them.
+To fix this, you would need to add @Nerdbank.MessagePack.KnownSubTypeAttribute to the `Animal` class for `QuarterHorse` and `Thoroughbred` that assigns type aliases for each of them.